-- Completed selection interviews for 12 Watershed Coordinators across the 9 watershed areas. - Issued Notices to Proceed to begin development of 14 of the 16 project concepts approved in the FY 2020-21 SIPs as part of the Technical Resources Program (TRP) across 6 different Watershed Areas.
-Two concepts withdrew from the TRP.
-As-needed consultants will complete each Feasibility Study, as proposed in the respective scopes of work, to address eligibility for the Infrastructure Program. - 4.
 The Los Angeles County unincorporated area receives approximately \$11 million each year in municipal funds from the SCW Program.
 Public Works continues to lead the internal County Working Group (Group) to develop and implement each annual expenditure plan.
 The Group is comprised of 13 County departments involved in MS4 Permit activities, in addition to representatives from the Board offices and the CEO.
 The Municipal funds will be invested in new multibenefit projects and be used as matching funds to leverage the SCW Program Regional Funds.
-The Group submitted the County's first annual Municipal Funds Expenditure Plan in late 2020 and is currently convening to develop the second annual plan (FY 21-22) by the April 1, 2021 due date.
+The Group is currently convening to develop the second annual plan (FY 21-22).